BullGuard Launches 2021 Premium Protection, Internet Security and Antivirus with Dynamic Machine Learning and Multi-Layered Protection

 Streamlined for even faster performance, BullGuard 2021 leverages Dynamic Machine Learning to give consumers multi-layered cybersecurity protection 24/7, online and offline

-SAN FRANCISCO, Sept.
+LONDON, Sept.
 30, 2020 /PRNewswire/ -- Award-winning consumer and small office cybersecurity company, BullGuard, today announced its new 2021 suite of antimalware solutions featuring Dynamic Machine Learning capabilities and Multi-Layered Protection.
 The BullGuard 2021 security suite empowers consumers to confidently perform sensitive online transactions in absolute safety and rest assured knowing cyber threats are stopped dead in their tracks.
-BullGuard 2021 blocks malicious behavior before it can do damage, even when malware attempts to intentionally take a consumer's device offline.
+BullGuard 2021 blocks malicious behaviour before it can do damage, even when malware attempts to intentionally take a consumer's device offline.

 BullGuard 2021 offers enhanced Multi-Layered Protection.
 Multi-Layered Protection uses six layers of protection – Safe Browsing, Dynamic Machine Learning, Sentry Protection for Zero-Day Malware, an On-Access AV Engine, a Firewall and a Vulnerability Scanner – to defend the user's devices from malware, without the need for user interaction.
 The six layers work in tandem to create a buffer between the internet and each device BullGuard 2021 is installed on, catching inbound and local malware, any erroneous outbound communication to the internet, phishing scams and more.